ziberex/Discord-Crash/Readme.md

 1. Clone the repository
 2. Install dependencies `bun install`
-3. Fill config.ts with your data
+3. Fill src/config.ts with your data
 4. Run the bot `bun init:bot`
 5. Send !start-crash in any channel